slarmoo/.github/profile/javascript/promises/promises.md

 ## The observer pattern

 Promises are the standard way to do asynchronous processing in JavaScript, but they are not the only way.
-The `Observer` pattern, popularized by web programming frameworks such as `Angular`, use a model called `Observer`.
+The popular web programming framework `Angular` uses the `Observer` pattern.
 The major difference between Observers and Promises is that Promises immediately begin to execute when the Promise is created, but Observers form a pipeline that you then pass an execution object into.
-This allows Observers to be reused, and the result of executing an Observable to be saved as a history of a particular execution.
+This allows Observers to be reused, and the result of executing an Observable, to be saved as an execution history.

 ## ☑ Assignment